 Head of Department: Miss Christina Pugsley

-The science department is divided into three subject departments, each with their own Head of Department and dedicated staff.
-The purpose-built science block at Downe House is in the centre of school and boasts several laboratories and a team of subject-specific technicians.
+The Science Department is divided into three subject departments, each with their own Head of Department and dedicated staff.
+The purpose-built science block at Downe House is in the centre of the School campus and boasts several laboratories and a team of subject-specific technicians.

 The courses involve much practical work to develop investigative and practical skills.
 We encourage girls to apply their knowledge and skills in both familiar and unfamiliar situations.
 Wherever possible we identify cross-curricular links so that girls can see where their scientific knowledge can be applied in other areas and subjects, and beyond the curriculum to society and the environment.
 Girls develop lots of transferable skills during these two years, such as the use of mathematical and graphical techniques for data analysis and the identification of trends and relationships to draw conclusions.